Exact critical-temperature bounds for two-dimensional Ising models: Kac--Ward matrices

-\textit{Kac--Ward matrices}---Kac--Ward matrices are an efficient way to compute the free energy of the Ising model on periodic tessellations of the plane \cite{PhysRev.88.1332,Feynman,Kardar,IsingArch}.
-Such tessellations consist of the placement of a unit cell with $N_{\rm u}$ sites along a 2D Bravais lattice.
+The Kac--Ward matrices are an efficient way to compute the free energy of the Ising model on periodic tessellations of the plane \cite{PhysRev.88.1332,Feynman,Kardar,Codello2010,IsingArch}.
+For instance, Onsager's original solution of the square-lattice Ising model \cite{Onsager44} is widely regarded as a tour de force of mathematical physics \cite{Kardar}, whereas the Kac--Ward matrix \cite{PhysRev.88.1332} can be computed in a few steps as shown in App. \ref{AppSquare}.
+Periodic tessellations consist of the placement of a unit cell with $N_{\rm u}$ sites along a 2D Bravais lattice.
 Define the coordination number $q_i$ of a site $i$ as the number of edges that leave $i$ to connect it to neighboring sites, and denote the average coordination number of the tessellation by $\bar{q}$.
-The thermodynamic free energy per site, $f$, is given by \cite{Kardar}
+The thermodynamic free energy per site, $f$, is given by

-with $W(\vec{k})$ the Kac--Ward matrix, $\vec{k}=(k_1,k_2)\in \text{BZ}=[0,2\pi)^2$ the crystal momentum, and $\int_{\vec{k}}=\int_{\text{BZ}}\frac{d^2k}{(2\pi)^2}$ the integral over the Brillouin zone.
+with $W(\vec{k})$ the Kac--Ward matrix, $\vec{k}=(k_1,k_2)\in \text{BZ}=[0,2\pi)^2$ the crystal momentum, and $\int_{\vec{k}}=\int_{\text{BZ}}\frac{d^2k}{(2\pi)^2}$ the integral over the Brillouin zone \cite{Kardar}.

 To obtain the matrix $W(\vec{k})$, we label sites by Latin indices $i,j,\cdots$ and directed edges by Greek indices $\mu,\nu,\cdots$.
 Here, a directed edge $\mu$ from site $i$ to $j$ is denoted by $\mu=(i,j)$, with $\mu^{-1}=(j,i)$ the edge in reversed direction.
 We define the origin and terminus of $\mu$ as $\text{ori}(\mu)=i$ and $\text{ter}(\mu)=j$, respectively.
 Each directed edge $\mu$ encloses an orientation angle $\vartheta_\mu$ with a reference axis.
 We denote by $\vartheta_{\mu\nu}=[\vartheta_\nu-\vartheta_\mu]$ the change in orientation between two directed edges, with the brackets $[\dots]$ indicating that $\vartheta_{\mu\nu}$ is projected onto the interval $(-\pi,\pi]$.